-WAC 173-50-070 Proficiency testing (PT).
+- WAC 173-50-070 Proficiency testing (PT).
 (1) The lab accreditation unit advises applying laboratories of specific requirements for participation in proficiency testing (PT) studies for applicable parameters.
 Proficiency tests conducted under the provisions of other recognized programs may be used to satisfy these requirements.
-The lab accreditation unit determines the sufficiency of such proficiency tests.

-- (2) Accredited laboratories must analyze a minimum of ((one)) two PT samples per applicable ((microbiology parameter per year and two PT samples for applicable chemistry)) parameters per year. ((For chemistry parameters,)) After an accredited laboratory submits two satisfactory PT sample results and no unsatisfactory results in an accreditation year, the laboratory is required to submit only one satisfactory PT sample result in subsequent accreditation years.
+The lab accreditation unit determines the sufficiency of such proficiency tests. - (2) Accredited laboratories must analyze a minimum of ((one)) two PT samples per applicable ((microbiology parameter per year and two PT samples for applicable chemistry)) parameters per year. ((For chemistry parameters,)) After an accredited laboratory submits two satisfactory PT sample results and no unsatisfactory results in an accreditation year, the laboratory is required to submit only one satisfactory PT sample result in subsequent accreditation years.
 This applies as long as there are no intervening unsatisfactory PT sample results.

-For bioassay parameters, only one acceptable PT sample is required per parameter per year. - (3) The lab accreditation unit may require the laboratory to submit raw data along with the report of analysis of PT samples. - (4) The lab accreditation unit may waive proficiency tests for certain parameters if PT samples are not readily available or for other valid reasons. - (5) Applying laboratories are responsible for obtaining PT samples from vendors approved by the lab accreditation unit.
-No fee shall be charged to the department for the purchase or analysis of PT samples. - (6) PTs must undergo the identical preparation and analytical processes that are used for samples. - (7) When two or more approved PT providers make available a PT sample for a parameter in an appropriate matrix, the laboratory must analyze and pass a PT to gain or maintain accreditation, unless an exception is approved by the department. - (8) Presence-absence microbiology parameters must pass all 10 replicates in their PTs to be considered acceptable.
+- (3) The lab accreditation unit may require the laboratory to submit raw data along with the report of analysis of PT samples. - (4) The lab accreditation unit may waive proficiency tests for certain parameters if PT samples are not readily available or for other valid reasons. - (5) Applying laboratories are responsible for obtaining PT samples from vendors approved by the lab accreditation unit.
+No fee shall be charged to the department for the purchase or analysis of PT samples. - (6) PTs must undergo the identical preparation and analytical processes that are used for samples. - (7) When two or more approved PTs exist for a parameter, the laboratory must analyze and pass a PT to gain or maintain accreditation, unless an exception is approved by the department. - (8) Presence-absence microbiology parameters must pass all 10 replicates in their PTs to be considered acceptable.